Keyboard shortcuts

 Introduction

 Superframes is a scheme for frame-semantic annotation of text.
-Every predicate is assigned a frame, and every argument is assigned a unique role.
+Every predicate is assigned a frame, and every argument is assigned a role.
 Superframes annotations can help search corpora for phenomena of interest, enable quantitative cross-lingual comparisons, and support semantic parsing.
 Superframes aims to be easy to annotate.
 In particular,

 1. Superframes does not require a lexicon.
 Frames are coarse and small enough in number to learn them by heart.